Why should you have homemade elderberry tincture around? Let us count the ways. Ah, elderberries.

 Summer is starting to wane and the chill of fall is causing me to curl up in on myself like a leaf before it falls to the earth.
 So before fall takes hold and we get set to embrace its rusty hues and hearty dishes, we must share together this last gift of summer that will keep us through the fall.

 I have vivid memories of elderberries.
-Ok, not the elderberry itself, but of elderberry pies.
-Mmmm.
+Ok, not the elderberry tincture or the berry itself, but of elderberry pies.
 Every year, my grandfather (and lovely Nona when she was here with us) makes a pie, or two, for my uncles and my sisters and I happily partake with a little vanilla ice cream on the side.
 We savor the bite of these tiny berries as they contrast the smooth flavor of the vanilla and bind us together around our little table.
 We have grown to have an affinity for these unappreciated little berries.
 And unappreciated they are.

 What are the benefits of the elderberry?